folio-org/stripes-connect/doc/api.md

 #### Text substitution

-The three different kinds of state can be substituted into path strings using three different but related syntaxes:
+The four different kinds of state can be substituted into path strings using four different but related syntaxes:

 * `:{name}` -- interpolates the value of the named path-component from the UI URL, as extracted by React Router.
 For example, if the React